babarsaleh1/api/.github/ISSUE_TEMPLATE.md

 List all the steps needed to reproduce the issue you're having.
-Make sure to include code (affected models, configurations), any screenshots and/or other resources that may help us understand what's going on.
+Make sure to include code (affected models, configurations), any screenshots and/or other resources that may help us understand what's going on. any screenshots and/or other resources that may help us understand what's going on fix.

 #### Possible Solutions